 Alternating between genuine moments and comedic moments will keep the audience on their toes and engaged from beginning to end.

 Unless you’re Winston Churchill, there’s nothing worse than delivering a 20-minute speech.
 This doesn’t mean that you should rush it, but rather that you should cut any extraneous material that isn’t central to the story.
-And if you do go bit long, just make sure there’s substance in your material.
+And if you do go bit long, just make sure there’s substance in what you’re saying.

-Five minutes is a good rule of thumb, but if you find yourself saying things like “and, uh…” then it’s probably time to wrap up.
+Five minutes is a good rule of thumb, but if you find yourself saying things like “and, uh…” and “let me see, what else can I say about Mike…” then it’s probably time to wrap up.
 In the words of P.T.
 Barnum, “Always leave them wanting more.”

 Now it’s time to put an exclamation point on this sucker!
 End on a high-note.
 Think of some profound words of wisdom, or a killer joke that will bring the house down, or maybe a callback to something you touched upon earlier in the speech that bring things full-circle.
 Whatever you decide, just make sure it has some punch.
 Your ending is what people will remember most.